Image and Page Number in Header Footer Section Inline

 FAQ’s

-Q: How do I specify the color of the inline text in the header?
+How do I set a background image in the header?

-Q: Can I adjust the dimensions of the inline image in the header?
+Can I customize the font of the text in the header?